morriscox/Rules-of-Tech-Support/Rules of Tech Support - management.md

 #### Rule M10 - If a project makes sense, something is wrong.

-#### Rule M11 - If it's free (e.g., open source) or very cheap, management will think that it cannot be as good as the commercial stuff.
+#### Rule M11 - If it's free or very cheap, management will think that it cannot be as good as the commercial stuff.

 #### Rule M12 - Not all management is bad.
 Seriously.